ARYAN555279/Batch_LLM_Inference_with_Ray_Data_LLM/README.md

 * Follow the provided code examples to implement the discussed problems.
 * Experiment with different models and configurations for better performance.

-## 2. Step 1: Very Simple Problem - Generating Responses to Common Questions
+## 2. Fundamental Level: Generating Responses to Common Questions

 ### 2.1.
 Problem